BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ### Optional use of the Package Builder

 Package creation is an ideal time to assess if package content requires a SonarQube scan.
-By utilizing the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) (refer to **PACKAGE PACKAGEP...** and [Package.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex)), you can automate this evaluation.
+By utilizing the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) (refer to **PACKAGE PACKAGEP** and [Package.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex)), you can automate this evaluation.

-During construction, the package builder identifies element types and detects those that should be scanned.
-Upon discovery, it automatically updates the package description.
+During construction, the package builder identifies element locations and types, and detects those that should be scanned.
+Upon discovery, it automatically updates the package Notes, for example:

-          DESCRIPT = Overlay('+SONAR', DESCRIPT,45)
+        1. RUN SONARQUBE ANALYSIS
+        2.
+        3.
+        4.
+        5.
+        6.
+        7.
+        8. ELM CNT: 2

  Then, the items in this folder can use the description text to know whether the package is elligible for scanning at CAST time